jeapppp/robloxoutfitfinder/README.md

 # 🎮 Outfit Loader (Roblox)

 A clean and stylish Python tool to **fetch all editable Roblox outfits** of any user — using either a **UserID or Username**.
-Features animated terminal output, color gradients, and automatic file export.
+Features animated terminal output, color gradients, automatic file export, and Discord webhook support.

 > 💡 Developed by **@toukaclips**
 > 🌐 Discord: `.gg/worldvoice`